-While hardware is an incredibly useful component to STEAM education and learning, there are so many other ways you can complement your lesson plan to create an authentic environment for project-based learning experiences.
+While hardware is an incredibly useful component of STEAM education and learning, there are so many other ways you can complement your lesson plan to create an authentic environment for project-based learning experiences.
+Using technology to assess STEAM and STEM activities is important, but we can go further.

-Authentic learning is a teaching approach which underpins the successful implementation of STEAM pedagogy in your classroom.
-It allows students to explore, discuss and construct projects in the context of real-world situations they can relate to enhancing their STEM, STEAM and coding skills.
+Authentic learning is a teaching approach that underpins the successful implementation of STEAM pedagogy in your classroom.
+It allows students to explore, discuss and construct projects in the context of real-world situations they can relate to, enhancing their STEM, STEAM, and coding skills.

-The beauty of bringing STEAM learning to your classroom is that there isn’t a single recipe that works for every student or teacher, as long as you follow a few best practices.
+The beauty of teaching STEAM in the classroom is that there isn’t a single recipe that works for every student or teacher, as long as you follow a few best practices.
 But that doesn’t mean that you can’t play with the context of your curriculum to provoke authentic learning and teach computational thinking across multiple core subjects (not just computer science!).
-This week we’ve rounded up five ways you can amp up your curriculum in the classroom while going full STEAM ahead.
+Ready to bring your STEAM lessons up a notch?
+Check out our selection of five creative ways to revamp and upgrade your classroom activities!

-There’s so much stimuli in the classroom that anything can become a distraction.
+There are so many stimuli in the classroom that anything can become a distraction.
 When you ask educators what the biggest distractions in the classroom are, technology and off-topic conversation can often be top of the list.
-At SAM Labs we understand the need to give students the space to reflect throughout the STEAM learning experience.
+At SAM Labs, we understand the need to give students the space to reflect throughout the STEAM learning experience.

 Teaching Unplugged is a method that aims to strip away all forms of external stimuli — not just frivolous technology usage or chatting — to stimulate an engaging learning environment.
 Interestingly enough, the model recommends temporarily removing many distractions or sources of “barriers” between teachers and students.